-Directed By: Rob Bowman.
+Directed By: Rob Bowman

 CoverUps.com Rating: 3 UFOs

 (April 20, 2007) - Essentially there are aliens among us and somehow they cut a deal with the power elite of the world, a group of shadowy figures that like to meet in wooded parlors in London.
 The movie is really not clear on what kind of deal we got or even if it was a good deal by our Earthly standards.
 It seems that this group agreed to let us be colonized by aliens one day in exchange for what – I am not sure.
 Perhaps in exchange for honey, because there are these huge, rather public installations, where this group is planning on developing lots and lots of bees.
 But, in a nutshell, we were all sold down the river by the power elite.
 This would include higher-ups in the FBI and by extension, some kind of world government of those in the know.
-Beyond, that I am not sure.
+Beyond that I am not sure.

 The X-Files: Fight The Future is really a buddy sci-fi flick intended as one big episode of the X-Files television series.
 I believe it spans the gap between Season 5 and 6.
 It can be watched self-contained, that is without knowing anything about the characters and plots from the series, but really is not intended to be taken that way.

 The movie opens 35,000 years ago in North Texas.
 But now, or then, North Texas is covered with snow and we meet our first character – a cavemen, two cavemen actually.
 They run into some kind of worm like alien that slithers into the one caveman and bugs out his eyes and gives him weird veins.
 Naturally, the other caveman's instincts are to club him over the head.
 Hell, if this happened to someone I knew, I would probably do just the same thing.
-Only, he has some kind of crude knife and manages to kill the sucker – his buddy and the thing that was hijacking his body.
+Only he has some kind of crude knife and manages to kill the sucker – his buddy and the thing hijacking his body.

 Not really sure why advanced evolved species need to hijack us and take us over.
 I never could see the sense in that.
 If they can get here, do they really need to jump in our bags of blood like that?
 But, I digress.
 Cut to 35,000 years to the present and we find ourselves near the same cave.
-A boy falls down the hole, lands in the cave, and the worm with the more patience than anything that could surely have originated on Earth, crawls into him and hijacks his body.
+A boy falls down the hole, lands in the cave, and the worm with more patience than anything that could surely have originated on Earth, crawls into him and hijacks his body.

 The authorities are called in and they quickly see this is something out of the ordinarily.
-The Men in Black or the NSF or whatever, whisk the boy and others affected back to a special FBI building for a good fashioned autopsy.
+The Men in Black or the NSF or whatever, whisk the boy and others affected back to a special FBI building for a good old-fashioned autopsy.
 That is it – for now.

 Mulder and Scully are sent for FBI hearings for wondering into the wrong building.
 You would think it inconceivable that they would be held accountable for investigating the building, what with the saving the lives of most people in the building, but they are called to task for disobeying orders.
 Plus, the FBI needs a scapegoat about the disaster.

 About now, Mulder meets Kurtzweil (Landau) one of those barroom booth guys who has “information” about what really happened.
 Namely, that the FBI blew up the building themselves.
 Why?
-Because the people were already dead in the building – at least up stairs and the FBI needed a reason to cover-up their deaths.
+Because the people were already dead in the building – at least upstairs and the FBI needed a reason to cover up their deaths.
 Why were they already dead – the alien boy thing?